ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 As a minimum requirement in the scope of RATS Claims, the receiver MUST authenticate the sender as part of the establishment of the Secure Channel.
-Furthermore, the channel MUST provide integrity of the communication from the communicating RATS roles.
+Furthermore, the channel MUST provide integrity of the communication between the communicating RATS roles.
 If data confidentiality {{-sec-glossary}} is also required, the receiving side MUST be authenticated as well; this can be achieved if the sender and receiver